Comparing Ashford (AINC) & Its Competitors

 |2.38

-As a group, “Management consulting services” companies have a potential upside of 35.29%.
-Given Ashford’s peers higher probable upside, analysts plainly believe Ashford has less favorable growth aspects than its peers.
+As a group, “Management consulting services” companies have a potential upside of 35.41%.
+Given Ashford’s competitors higher probable upside, analysts clearly believe Ashford has less favorable growth aspects than its competitors.

-This table compares Ashford and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Ashford and its competitors’ net margins, return on equity and return on assets.

 |Ashford